Top 5 Easy Cybersecurity Steps for Small Businesses and Charities

 4. Train Employees on Phishing Awareness

-Phishing emails and scams trick employees into sharing sensitive information or clicking malicious links, often leading to data breaches.
+Phishing emails trick employees into sharing sensitive information or clicking malicious links, often leading to data breaches.

 Action: Conduct basic training to help employees recognize phishing attempts, such as suspicious links, urgent requests, or unfamiliar senders.